Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Along these lines, do not overstock your tank.
 You may have heard the “one inch of fish per gallon” rule.
 This advice is nonsense, and you should ignore it.
-Knowing what fish you are purchasing and what their needs are helps you to understand how many fish can safely live if your tank.
+Knowing what fish you are purchasing and their needs help you to understand how many fish can safely live in your tank.

 One way is to manage the amount of light your tank gets every day.
 When you decide on the placement of your tank, try to keep it away from anywhere that will get strong sunlight throughout the day.
 Like any plant, algae loves sunlight and will flourish if given the chance.

 You should keep the tank light on a maximum of 12 hours every day.
 In reality, you can probably do with much less.
 Remember that the light in the fish tank is for you, not the fish.
 The moderate lighting of daylight is plenty for them, and about what they would experience in the wild.
 If there is nobody home there is no point in having the light on.
 You can keep the light off while you are at work or at school, and turn it on when you come home at night.